lucianbld/smartpaymentclientnet/README.md

 .NET 3.5 library for SmartPayment POS driver integration

-*Created with Visual Studio 16.3 and target the .NET 3.5 Framework* *It depends on RestSharp and Newtonsoft.Json*
+*Created with Visual Studio 16.3 and target the .NET 3.5 Framework*, *and it depends on RestSharp and Newtonsoft.Json*

 **Examples**: